gurumusch/pius_tnt/README.md

 Use the default tnt explosion api from the TNT mod.

-Use the explosion api from ryvnf's explosions mod.
+Use the explosions api from ryvnf's explosions mod.

 ``` lua
 tnt_revamped.explosion = "default"